aplteam/Tatin/Misc/CopyRegistry-Draft.md

 There are at least two scenarios when a user command `]CopyRegistry` is needed:

 * In case access to `https://tatin.dev` is restricted in a company by firewall rules
-* One wants to have access to the data of the principal Tatin registry without Internet access In both cases, copying the data from https://tatin.dev to a local disk makes sense.
+* One wants to have access to the data of the principal Tatin registry without Internet access.

+In both cases, copying the data from https://tatin.dev to a local disk makes sense.
 It also makes perfect sense to synchronize occasionally.

 `CopyRegistry` requires a Tatin server to run on the "from" Registry but not on the "to" Registry.
 When a Tatin server manages the "to" Registry, you are advised to pause it during the execution of `CopyRegistry`.
 `CopyRegistry` copies just packages but no meta data.

+Note that dependencies are always copied as well in case the number of packages to be copied is reduced in any way.

 ## Syntax

 ```
-]CopyRegistry <url> <path> -full -sync -dry -group=
+]CopyRegistry <url> <path> -full -sync -dry -group= -list=
 ```

 `URL`: This must be the URL of the Registry from which the packages will be copied.
 It might be an alias like `[tatin]`.
 The Registry must be managed by a Tatin Server.

 `path`: Path to the folder that holds the data of a Tatin Registry.
-You are advised to stop the server before `]CopyRegistry` is executed and restart it afterwards.
+You are advised to stop the server before `]CopyRegistry` is executed, and restart it afterwards.

 ## Details